Popular lifehacks

 The best way to survive a rip current is to stay afloat and yell for help.
 You can also swim parallel to the shore to escape the rip current.
 Rip currents stay close to shore and usually break up just beyond the line of breaking waves.
 Occasionally, however, a rip current can push someone hundreds of yards offshore.

-READ ALSO: How is nuclear fuel transported?
+READ ALSO: How rare is a whorl fingerprint?

 Can currents drag you under?